tangkaho882-afk/EcommerceAPI/README.md

 3. Configure the database connection string
-	Find the DefaultConnection below the ConnectionStrings in the appsettings.json Set your database connection string
+	Find the DefaultConnection below the ConnectionStrings in the appsettings.json Configure the database connection string if necessary.
 4. JWT key setting
 	```powershell
    	dotnet user-secrets set "Jwt:Key" "<your-secret-key>"